 But good news: there are lots of things you can do to give your memory a boost.
 Along with these exercises, certain lifestyle factors have shown to have a significant impact on how well our brains function.
 I’d like to take some time today to focus on just three things you may not realize contribute to your overall cognitive function.
 Read on to learn more about these three things that affect brain health.

-What You Eat It’s true.
+It’s true.
 What you put into your body makes a difference when it comes to brain health.
 Just as eating a balanced diet is recommended for a healthy body, you should also strive to meet healthy dietary intake if you wish to maintain efficient brain functioning.
 Along with following general guidelines for a well-balanced diet, there are some specific foods that have been shown to boost memory and improve focus.
 Blueberries are one such food.
 They reduce inflammation and slow down the aging effects on the brain.
 Fatty fish contain the omega-3 fatty acids necessary to build brain cells, leading to an improvement in learning and memory.
 Dark chocolate is one you may be pleased to know contains a number of good-for-your-brain compounds, including caffeine and special antioxidants known as flavonoids.
-Caffeine increases alertness, sharpens concentration and improves mood.
+Caffeine increases alertness, sharpens concentration, and improves mood.
 Flavonoids boost your memory and hold back cognitive decline.
 Some other foods to add to your list of brain boosters include broccoli, pumpkin seeds, turmeric, coffee, oranges, nuts, and eggs.